manticoresoftware/manticoresearch/manual/Searching/Joining.md

 3. **Performance implications**: Full-text matching on both tables may impact query performance, especially with large datasets.
 Consider using appropriate indexes and batch sizes.

-4. **NULL/default value handling**: With LEFT JOIN, if there's no matching record in the right table, full-text conditions on the right table won't be evaluated.
+4. **NULL/default value handling**: With LEFT JOIN, if there's no matching record in the right table, the query optimizer decides whether to evaluate full-text conditions or filtering conditions first based on performance.
 SQL returns NULL values while JSON API returns default values (0 for numbers, empty strings for text).

 5. **Filtering behavior**: Queries on joined tables act as filters - they restrict results to records that satisfy both join and query conditions.